CWallace23/cwallace23.github.io/_posts/2025-06-06-students-writing-STACK.md

 Presentation at the [2025 STACK conference](https://sites.google.com/view/stack2025/home), 8 April 2025.

-Presentation at the Durham Teaching and Learning Conference 2025 (upcoming).
+Presentation at the Durham Teaching and Learning Conference 2025.
 <!--
 Contribution to STACK 2025 conference proceedings.
 Paper in TEAMAT.
+Contriubtion to the STACK newsletter.
 -->